laravel/docs/socialite.md

 <a name="introduction"></a>
 ## Introduction

 In addition to typical, form based authentication, Laravel also provides a simple, convenient way to authenticate with OAuth providers using [Laravel Socialite](https://github.com/laravel/socialite).
-Socialite currently supports authentication with Facebook, Twitter, LinkedIn, Google, GitHub and Bitbucket.
+Socialite currently supports authentication with Facebook, Twitter, LinkedIn, Google, GitHub, GitLab and Bitbucket.

 > {tip} Adapters for other platforms are listed at the community driven [Socialite Providers](https://socialiteproviders.github.io/) website.